aureliechicart/okanban/README.md

 ## Introduction

 This project has been developed for learning purposes.
-Kanban-style application where it is possible to create cards inside lists.
+Kanban-style application.
+Possibility to create lists and cards inside those lists, as well as assigning tags (labels) to cards.
 Single page application using vanilla Javascript only.

 ## Learning goals